eamarais/erc-uptrop/docs/source/Gallery.rst

     // global attributes:
   }

-The variables in the file include:
+The variables output in the NetCDF file include:

 .. option:: lon

-   Centre longitude values for the target grid (1 degree in the above example)
+   Centre longitude values for the target grid (1 degree in the above example) [1D]

 .. option:: lat

-   Centre latitude values for the target grid (1 degree in the above example)
+   Centre latitude values for the target grid (1 degree in the above example) [1D]

+.. option:: nobs

+   The number of cloud-sliced NO2 data points in each gridbox [2D]

+.. option:: utno2

+   Gridded mean cloud-sliced NO2 mixing ratios in pptv (seasonal means for a single year in the above example) [2D]

+.. option:: utno2err

+   Gridded mean standard error on the cloud-sliced NO2 mixing ratios in pptv [2D]

+.. option:: cld_top_p_range

+   Gridded mean cloud top pressure range in hPa [2D] Useful if comparing cloud-sliced NO2 to in situ or model output,as ensures data cover consistent altitude ranges.

+.. option:: cld_top_p_ceil

+   Gridded mean cloud top pressure ceiling in hPa [2D] Useful if comparing cloud-sliced NO2 to in situ or model output,as ensures data cover consistent altitude ranges.

 =============================
 Sample plots